rmholmes/rmholmes.github.io/_pages/publications.md

 ### Articles submitted for publication

+* Whitt, D., Cherian, D., *Holmes, R.M.*, Bachman, S., Lien, R-C. and Large, W.: Simulation and scaling of the vertical heat transport in deep-cycle turbulence throughout the equatorial Pacific cold tongue.
+Submitted to the **Journal of Physical Oceanography**.

 * McDougall, T., J., Barker, P.M., *Holmes, R.M.*, Pawlowicz, R., Griffies, S. and Durack, P.: [The interpretation of temperature and salinity variables in numerical ocean model output, and the